Hungry for Sherbet Lemons?

 T3 is the most potent thyroid hormone.
 A single molecule of T3 active in the cell is ten times more potent at making the cell work than T4.
-T3 also binds more easily to the thyroid receptors.
+T3 also binds more easily to the thyroid receptors in the cell nuceli.
 A thyroid receptor is a bit like a lock and the thyroid hormone is a bit like a key.
 There are multiple receptors in the cell nucleus of each cell and in the mitochondrion in each cell (which makes the energy needed for the cell).

 Thyroid hormone is bound to protein mostly but some is 'free' which means it is unbound and able to pass through the cell membrane and into the cell.
 We feel well when enough FT3 has bound to the thyroid receptors.

 FT3 operates genomically at the cell nucleus, which means that it has the effect of making some genes 'go to work' and begin their process of making proteins.
 The way it does this is through something called 'gene transcription' but that is beyond the scope of this blog post.
 Just think about it as the T3 affecting the cell nucleus in the most profound way it can, in order to make it metabolise/work faster.

 FT4 does not operate genomically at all and its effect is much weaker on the cells - not 3-4 times weaker as sometimes is stated but 10 times weaker at least.
 FT4 binds to receptors on the cell wall and can act non-genomically there.